The Try Guys: Cast

+Current members

+Ash

+Ash Perez is an American actor, writer, and producer.

+Jonny

+Jonny Manganello, also known as JonnyCakes, is an American baker and influencer.

+Joyce

+Joyce Louis-Jean (born June 10, 1995) attended the Savannah College of Art and Design, where she earned a bachelor's degree in film, cinema, and video studies.
+Louis-Jean began her career at BuzzFeed as part of the company's Production Fellowship program.
+In May 2024, Louis-Jean became an official member of The Try Guys cast.

 Keith

 Keith Douglas Habersberger (born June 18, 1987; /'hæbɚsbɝgɚ/ HABB-ərz-bur-gər) was born to Donald and Patricia Habersberger in Carthage, Tennessee.
-He is the youngest of three brothers, including Brian Habersberger, the creator of Twitch channel "Nothing, Forever".
-He is a graduate of Illinois State University with a Bachelor in acting and French horn.
-Habersberger is married to Rebecca "Becky" Habersberger (née Miller).
+He is the youngest of three brothers, including Brian Habersberger, the creator of Twitch channel Nothing, Forever.
+He is a graduate of Illinois State University with a Bachelor in Acting and French Horn.
+Habersberger is married to Rebecca "Becky" Habersberger (née Miller), with whom he has a son.
 Habersberger is reportedly 6 ft 3 in, making him the tallest of the Try Guys.

 Habersberger is part of the comedy music group Lewberger with Hughie Stone Fish and Alex Lewis.
 The group has appeared on several television talent shows, including Bring the Funny in 2018 and America's Got Talent in 2021.

 He is known for his love of fried chicken and has focused on food-related content over the years, the most prominent shows being Eat the Menu, Chicken Watch, and Gourmet Garbage.
 He is also one of the creators of the Try Guys' series Without A Recipe.
 On November 30, 2019, Habersberger announced the release of his signature hot sauce, Keith's Chicken Sauce, which sold out within two days and was well received by consumers.
-Keith now has a line of Burger and Taco sauces also available through Heatonist.
+Habersberger now has a line of Burger and Taco sauces also available through Heatonist.

+Kwesi

+Kwesi James was raised in Brooklyn, New York, before moving with his family to Florida, where he attended high school.
+He was later expelled but still went on to pursue a career in film.
+James has dyslexia, which was not diagnosed until his college years.

+In 2008, James relocated to Los Angeles, California, to pursue a career in film.
+He worked for DNA Media Group and then joined BuzzFeed.
+Following the founding of 2nd Try LLC, he began appearing as a guest star in several of their videos.
+He eventually became one of the nine new official members of The Try Guys in May 2024.

+Marissa

+Marissa Rivera joined the Try Guys cast in May 2024.

+Miles

+Miles Bonsignore is a member of the Try Guys.
+In June 2022, Bonsignore launched his own podcast, Perfect Person.
+In September 2023, he left 2nd Try LLC to focus on independent creative projects.
+In May 2024, he returned to the company as an official member of The Try Guys cast.